List: Most expensive homes for sale in Ohio - NewsBreak

 COLUMBUS, Ohio (WCMH) – The top ten homes for sale in Ohio range from $4.95 million to $8 million.

 The homes sprawl across the state and feature resort-style amenities from Olympic-sized pools and 2,000-square-foot fitness centers, to wine cellars, theater rooms and conservatories.
-Here are the most expensive homes in Ohio, according to Zillow.com.Home prices hit milestone, sales fall
+Here are the most expensive homes in Ohio, according to Zillow.com.HGTV couple shows Dayton house to 1.9+ million followers

 10. This home at 1080 Retreat Lane in Powell for $4,950,000.